perticascatalin/Research/README.md

 Gradients in highly composed functions or hard constraints.
 Accuracy as a function of input dimensionality.
 Gradient based methods cannot learn reasonably fast random parities and linear-periodic functions [Y].

 There are some other works where simple algorithms are inferred via neural networks.
-For example, in [A], the operations of copying and sorting an array are performed with a fully differentiable network connected to an eternal memory via attention.
+For example, in [A], the operations of copying and sorting an array are performed with a fully differentiable network connected to an eternal memory via attention. (**MOVED**)

 In another approach, [B] presents a sorting experiment for sets of numbers using a sequence to sequence model.
-The fundamental question which the study raises is how to represent sets as a sequence when the underlying order is not known or doesn't exist.
+The fundamental question which the study raises is how to represent sets as a sequence when the underlying order is not known or doesn't exist. (**MOVED**)

 ### 8. References